Garden-of-Meteors/Garden-of-Meteors/README.md

 # WELCOME TO OUR GITHUB !!
 This will mostly be about Pony Town BUTTT!!!
 Check out the links we have for more info about us!!
-It's just our Carrd for now but have a DNI/INT Reentry and an Interest Reentry in the making!
+We have a DNI/INT Reentry in the making!
 ## Basic info about us !!
 ㅤWe are an OSDD1 system called The Garden of Meteor Showers!!
 We are open about being one and use Pony Town to help present ourselves!